 The solution to producing larger organisms is for them to become multicellular.
 Specialization occurs in complex organisms, allowing cells to become more efficient at doing fewer tasks.
 For example, circulatory systems bring nutrients and remove waste, while respiratory systems provide oxygen for the cells and remove carbon dioxide from them.
 Other organ systems have developed further specialization of cells and tissues and efficiently control body functions.
-Moreover, surface-to-volume ratio applies to other areas of animal development, such as the relationship between muscle mass and the generation of dissipation of heat.
+Moreover, surface-to-volume ratio applies to other areas of animal development, such as the relationship between muscle mass and cross-sectional surface area in supporting skeletons, and in the relationship between muscle mass and the generation of dissipation of heat.